-Michael Fennelly has the distinction of being named a Bösendorfer Artist, and recently represented the US on a tour of Japan for the State Department.
-He has performed in many of the world's great concert halls, including Carnegie Hall, Avery Fisher Hall, Munich’s Prinzregenten Theatre, and Berlin’s Komische Oper.
+Michael Fennelly has the distinction of being named a Bösendorfer Artist, and represented the US on a tour of Japan for the State Department.
+He has performed in many of the world's great concert halls, including Carnegie Hall, Lincoln Center's David Geffen Hall (formerly Avery Fisher Hall), Munich’s Prinzregenten Theatre, and Berlin’s Komische Oper.
 His recitals have been broadcast on WQXR (New York City) and NDR Radio (Germany).
 On film, he appeared as the young Harry Truman (who initially trained to become a concert pianist) for PBS’ American Experience.

-A versatile and remarkable musician, Michael Fennelly recently played the Beethoven Choral Fantasy and Mozart's two piano concerto K.365 with the Saddleback Master Chorale, performed with the Talich Quartet in the Shostakovich Piano Quintet, Op.57, and conducted Lucia di Lammermoor in concert at Carnegie Hall.
+A versatile and remarkable musician, Michael Fennelly played the Beethoven Choral Fantasy and Mozart's two piano concerto K.365 with the Saddleback Master Chorale, performed with the Talich Quartet in the Shostakovich Piano Quintet, Op.57, and conducted Lucia di Lammermoor in concert at Carnegie Hall.
 He was the head coach/pianist for Lyric Opera Virginia's production of La traviata, Opera Grand Rapid's La bohème, and the Buck Hill-Skytop Festival's production of La traviata.
-He assisted in several productions with New York City's Gotham Opera and in the premiere of John Musto's The Inspector with Wolf Trap Opera.
-In the 2011-2012 season Michael Fennelly conducted Eric Salzman's Big Jim and the Small Time Investors and Arlene Sierra's Faustine with the Center for Contemporary Opera, as well as Cendrillon and Hansel and Gretel with Lyric Opera New York.
+He assisted in several productions with Gotham Opera and in the premiere of John Musto's The Inspector with Wolf Trap Opera.
+In the 2011-2012 season Michael Fennelly conducted Eric Salzman's Big Jim and the Small Time Investors and Arlene Sierra's Faustine with the Center for Contemporary Opera, as well as many operas with Lyric Opera New York.
 He was the assistant conductor for Il barbiere di Siviglia and The King and I with Ash Lawn Opera.

 The Californian made his first concerto appearance at age ten, and subsequently performed with many orchestras throughout California, including the Orange County Philharmonic, Palo Alto Chamber Orchestra, Santa Clara Symphony and the South Coast Symphony Orchestra.
 While still in high school, he was flown to New York as a last-minute replacement for a soloist with the New York Virtuosi Orchestra, and performed Brahms’ First Piano Concerto in Germany.
 He has performed concertos with the Manhattan Symphony and with the Barge Festival, and has participated in many world premieres, including Blitzstein’s Cain for the American Composers Alliance.